 Read all of Instituto Geração’s blog posts here or visit their website.

-Read all of Peter’s posts here or visit the Firelight Foundation website.
+Read all of Peter’s posts here or visit the Hilton Foundation.

-Read all of Vanessa’s blog posts here or visit the Philanthropy Australia website.
+Read all of Mama Cash’s blog posts here or visit their website for more information

 Dr Paul T Penley is the director of research at the philanthropic advisory firm Excellence in Giving, where he evaluates the effectiveness of nonprofit organizations to advise family foundations on strategic giving.
 He is the creator of Intelligent Philanthropy – the most up-to-date, comprehensive and user-friendly online charity evaluator.
 His expertise stems from years of international travel, outcome-based evaluations, analysis of non-profit best practices and topical community assessments that inform strategic giving.